AlexanderLutsenko/nobuco/README.md

 ## Nobuco knowledge base

 Don't want to convert anything but looking for a Tensorflow equivalent of a certain Pytorch node (operation or module)?
-Nobuco already implements quite a few node converters, most written in concise and, hopefully, understandable way.
+Nobuco already implements quite a few node converters, most written in a concise and, hopefully, understandable way.
 These are located in [nobuco/node_converters](https://github.com/AlexanderLutsenko/nobuco/tree/master/nobuco/node_converters), and there's a utility function to help you find what you need: